Prenatal Test

 Common conditions covered by a Prenatal Test

-Chlamydia Gonorrhoea Birth defects Genetic disorders Down syndrome Edwards syndrome (trisomy 18) Patau syndrome (trisomy 13) Neural tube defects Spina bifida
+Gonorrhoea Chlamydia Birth defects Genetic disorders Down syndrome Edwards syndrome (trisomy 18) Patau syndrome (trisomy 13) Neural tube defects Spina bifida

 Where to get a Prenatal Test